 Mix Traditional Wood With White Cabinets

 "Most kitchen designers have shaken it up by mixing traditional wood cabinets with a colorful kitchen island," says Makk.
 This two-toned kitchen seamlessly incorporates white cabinets with wooden elements.
 Cabinets above the sink match the waterfall kitchen countertop, while wooden features from the floor, under the island, and on the lower cabinets unite the space.
-The subtle black from the hanging pendant lighting also matches the black barstools to really tie the kitchen together.
+The subtle black from the hanging pendant lighting also matches the black barstools to tie the kitchen together.

 Instead of contrasting upper and lower kitchen cabinets, try color-blocking and leaving one wall of cabinets a single shade while switching things up on another wall.
 Here, all-white cabinets, counters, and subway tile backsplash stand apart from a wall of charcoal-colored cabinets.
 This gives the space some serious dimension.

 Pair White With Blue

 For a subtle distinction in color, pair white cabinets with a cool blue hue.
 According to Makk, "your color combinations are always reliant on a variety of things, and should complement your finishes."
 This design features two-toned kitchen cabinets in blue and white, offering a bright shade on the upper cabinets and understated blue shades that flow nicely with each other, as well as the marble subway tile backsplash.
-This brings out the gray tint in the lower cabinets.
+The combination brings out the gray tint in the lower cabinets.

 Streamline the Materials

-A surefire way to ensure that two-toned kitchen cabinets remain cohesive is to simply use the same material throughout the room and only vary the design in color.
+A surefire way to ensure that two-toned kitchen cabinets remain cohesive is to use the same material throughout the room and only vary the design in color.
 This industrious kitchen keeps white cabinets from looking disconnected to blue ones by uniting the elements with the same material featuring vertical lines and gold hardware.